dangmanhtruong1995/DTMF/README.md

 (note that the image is not reproducible from the code, you will have to dig around to make it)

-Then we assemble the bits and convert back into text :)
+Then we assemble the bits and convert back into text :) (of course we have to remove the header and the ending sequence first, for that I used correlation and it works fine :) )

 Enjoy!